EmilyMalkieri/ao3-advanced-blocker/Readme.md

 Userscript for Tampermonkey

-Fork of Wolfbatcat's/Blackbatcat's version (https://github.com/Wolfbatcat/ao3-userscripts, https://greasyfork.org/en/scripts/549942-ao3-advanced-blocker).
+Fork of Wolfbatcat's/Blackbatcat's version, available at https://github.com/Wolfbatcat/ao3-userscripts and https://greasyfork.org/en/scripts/549942-ao3-advanced-blocker.

-This is just my own version designed to my own preferences.
+This is just my own version designed to my own preferences and usecase.
 Feel free to use it--I consider it a large improvement--but keep in mind the features labeled ⚠️ below.

 ## Migrating to this version